 The opposite is true.
 There are factors that influence the price, like the profitability of the company, or the number of media headlines it receives.
 Machines can interpret this data of immense quantity with extraordinary speed, and using statistical regression methods, can identify - and appropriately incorporate correlations into its price predictions.

-Moreover, the introduction of increasingly concentrated wealth in automated trading architectures has caused what's called "overfitting" (in AI engineering terms) to a bias.
-Meaning that all the machines are interested at looking at the same types of variables, and combined with increasing wealth pouring into what are called Quant funds (quantitative), this overfitting has become more dramatic, pushing the momentum of stocks into a positive feedback loop - and the machines can push a price way beyond its value (or below it) through Dark Pool accumulation, a practice of trading on secretive private exchanges in large blocks of shares.
+The introduction of increasingly concentrated wealth in automated trading architectures has caused what's called "overfitting" (in AI engineering terms) to a bias.
+This means that all the machines are interested at looking at the same types of variables, and combined with increasing wealth pouring into what are called Quant funds (quantitative), this overfitting has become more dramatic, pushing the momentum of stocks into a positive feedback loop - and the machines can push a price way beyond its value (or below it) through Dark Pool accumulation, a practice of trading on secretive private exchanges in large blocks of shares.

-At some point, a correction will occur, the S&P has acquired a tremendous amount of capital energy, with the Fed pouring out zero percent for the last decade and derivatives and ETFs soaring far higher than in the crash of 2008.
+At some point, a correction will occur, the S and P has acquired a tremendous amount of capital energy, with the Fed pouring out zero percent for the last decade and derivatives and ETFs soaring far higher than in the crash of 2008.

 I predict a precipitous decline in the entire market, followed by (another) recession.
 During this time, the machines will be unaccustomed to a weaker, more balanced market - and will need to be re-trained.
 That means human-run hedgefunds may outperform the algorithms during the downturn.

-Enter cryptocurrency - which itself is recovering from a massive shakeup to the record high Bitcoin, which had risen to near $3000 CAD, and the newer Ethereum, which also fell 25% last week. his may indicate that algorithmic and trading volatility has become displaced beyond the confines of the market and that large institutions are claiming territory in crypto as well.
+Enter cryptocurrency - which itself is recovering from a massive shakeup to the record high Bitcoin, which had risen to near $3000 CAD, and the newer Ethereum, which also fell 25% last week.
+This may indicate that algorithmic and trading volatility has become displaced beyond the confines of the market and that large institutions are claiming territory in crypto as well.
 Crypto may not be the safe haven that it seems from market and economic turmoil.

 I precict the time frame for this to occur will be sometime between now and the end of 2018.

-For investors, defensive stocks are utilities, bonds, cash, and gold.
+For investors, defensive stocks are utilities, bonds, cash (to a lesser extent), and gold.